Favorite Chicken Potpie

 - 4 cups cubed cooked chicken

 - 1 cup frozen peas

 - 1 cup frozen corn

 - Preheat oven to 425°.
 Place potatoes and carrots in a large saucepan; add water to cover.
 Bring to a boil.
-Reduce heat; cook, covered, 8-10 minutes or until vegetables are crisp-tender; drain.
+Reduce heat; cook, covered, 8-10 minutes or until crisp-tender; drain.

 - In a large skillet, heat butter over medium-high heat.
 Add onion; cook and stir until tender.
 Stir in flour and seasonings until blended.
 Gradually stir in broth and milk.
 Bring to a boil, stirring constantly; cook and stir 2 minutes or until thickened.
 Stir in chicken, peas, corn and potato mixture; remove from heat.

 - Unroll a pie crust into each of two 9-in. pie plates; trim even with rims.
 Add chicken mixture.
 Unroll remaining crusts; place over filling.
 Trim, seal and flute edges.
 Cut slits in tops.